soundasobject21/processing/ToFromAPI/README.md

    Search for and install "Simple Http Server"
    ```

-2. Make sure you have downloaded the entire `main` folder in this repo and open `main.pde`.
+2. Make sure you have downloaded the entire `template` folder in this repo and open `template.pde`.
 3. Start your API server (this assumes you've done all the configuration as covered in the [quick start guide](https://github.com/soundasobject21/quick-start-api#2-start-your-server-and-api-service-arduino-api-server)
    ```bash
    # arduino-api-server/
    npm run start:tunnel
    ```
+4. Run the Processing patch (`template.pde`).

+## How it Works

+The processing patch runs two threads to send and receive data:

+1. sendData: the `sendData()` function creates a `PUT` request that updates data at a given endpoint with the value provided.
+In the example, the full endpoint is `http://localhost:3000/pins/A0` so we are updating "pin A0" with the `myData` variable, which is the same as `mouseX` data (see line 40).

+2. retrieveData: this is the same as when we worked with the API the first time.
+The `retrieveData()` function retrieves all of the pin data at the API_HOST URL provided, and then parses it out into the `pins[]` array.
+The `pins[]` array can then be used in the `draw()` loop as needed.